Rephonic

 Out of pocket expenses for services related to autism are a major concern for families today, often forcing them to pay for what should be provided by the system.

-Navigating the Autism Journey: Insights from a Fellow Mom w/ Nicole Studt
+Navigating the Autism Journey - Real-Life Insights from Mom and Advocate Nicole Studt

 Q: Did they talk about how common it is to have both ADHD and autism together?